Life Insurance Calculator - How Much Do I Need?

 - Universal Life Insurance – Life insurance where the excess of premium payments above the current cost of insurance is credited to the cash value of the policy.

-- Term Life Insurance – Life insurance that pays a benefit in the event of the death of the insured during a specified term.
+- Term Life Insurance – Life insurance that pays a benefit in the event of the death of the insured during a specified term only.

 - Insured – The person whom the insurance policy covers.